Ashland Wrongful Death Lawyer

 You will also need to be sure to file your claim before the statute of limitations expires.
 For wrongful death claims in Ashland, this means you will have just one year from the date that your loved one passed away in order to file the claim.

 Once this deadline has passed, you will likely lose the opportunity to pursue compensation in civil court.
-You can discuss your case with your lawyer at Wilt and Thompson, PLLC, if you are concerned that the statute of limitations is near expiration.
+You can discuss your case with your lawyer at Wilt and Associates, PLLC, if you are concerned that the statute of limitations is near expiration.

 Full Restitution for Wrongful Death Damages